reneealexiis/CancerClassification-ML/README.md

-# CancerClassification-ML
+# Cancer Classification with Machine Learning

-Prepared by Derick Cazares, Melissa Morales, Renee Perez, and Feven Surafel
+Prepared by: Derick Cazares, Melissa Morales, Renee Perez, and Feven Surafel

 ## Overview
-The objective of this project is to utilize the Wisconsin Breast Cancer Diagnostic Dataset for predictive analysis to improve early detection and diagnosis of breast cancer.
-By leveraging machine learning techniques, we seek to develop a predictive model that can classify tumor samples as malignant or benign based on various features extracted from cell nuclei.
+This project aims to enhance early breast cancer detection and diagnosis using the Wisconsin Breast Cancer Diagnostic Dataset.
+By leveraging machine learning techniques, we developed a predictive model to classify tumor samples as malignant or benign based on features extracted from cell nuclei.

+### Purpose
+The goal is to create a machine learning model that accurately classifies breast cancer tumors.
+The model evaluates features such as radius, texture, perimeter, and smoothness of cell nuclei to assist with early detection.

+### Data

+**Source:**
+The dataset used for this analysis is the Wisconsin Breast Cancer Diagnostic Dataset, which includes:

+- **569 samples**: 357 benign, 212 malignant
+- **30 features** representing tumor characteristics
+- **Target labels**: Benign (B) and Malignant (M)

+You can access and download the dataset from [Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data?resource=download).

+## Machine Learning Process
+1. Retrieve the dataset from Spark and launch the notebook in Google Colab.
+2. Split the data into training and testing sets.
+3. Train a logistic regression model on the training data (X_train and y_train).
+4. Generate and save predictions for the testing data (X_test).
+5. Evaluate performance using a confusion matrix and classification report.
+6. Optimize and refine the model through iterative improvements.

 ## Results
-**Machine Learning Linear Regression Model (95% Accuracy)**

-* Class B (Benign Diagnosis)
-    * Precision: 0.95, meaning that 95% of all predicted benign instances were correctly classified as benign.
-    * Recall: 0.95, meaning that 95% of all actual benign cases were correctly identified.

-* Class M (Malignant Diagnosis)
-    * Precision: 0.93, meaning that 93% of all predicted malignant instances were correctly classified as malignant.
-    * Recall: 0.93, meaning that 93% of all actual malignant cases were correctly identified.

-**Machine Learning Random Forest Classification Model (95% Accuracy)**

-* Class B (Benign Diagnosis)
+**Random Forest Model: 95% Accuracy**

+- **Class B (Benign)**
-    * Precision: 0.96, meaning that 96% of all predicted benign instances were correctly classified as benign.
+  - Precision: 0.96 (96% of predicted benign cases were correctly classified)
-    * Recall: 0.99, meaning that 99% of all actual benign cases were correctly identified.
+  - Recall: 0.99 (99% of actual benign cases were correctly identified)

-* Class M (Malignant Diagnosis)
+- **Class M (Malignant)**
-    * Precision: 0.98, meaning that 98% of all predicted malignant instances were correctly classified as malignant.
+  - Precision: 0.98 (98% of predicted malignant cases were correctly classified)
-    * Recall: 0.93, meaning that 93% of all actual malignant cases were correctly identified.
+  - Recall: 0.93 (93% of actual malignant cases were correctly identified)

+**Logistic Regression Model with Interaction Terms: 97% Accuracy**

+Interaction terms enhance the model by capturing the combined effect of feature pairs:

+- **Benign (0)**
+  - Precision: 0.96
+  - Recall: 1.00
+  - F1-Score: 0.98

+- **Malignant (1)**
+  - Precision: 1.00
+  - Recall: 0.92
+  - F1-Score: 0.96

 ## Analysis

-### Purpose
-The purpose of this analysis is to create a machine learning model capable of accurately classifying breast cancer tumors.
-This model can assist with early detection by analyzing features such as radius, texture, perimeter, and smoothness of cell nuclei.

-### Data
-The data used in this analysis comes from the Wisconsin Breast Cancer Diagnostic Dataset and includes:

-569 samples
-30 features representing characteristics of the tumor Target labels: Benign (B) and Malignant (M)

-Machine Learning Process
-1. Data Preprocessing
-The dataset was cleaned and split into training and testing sets using train_test_split.
-This ensures that the model is trained on one part of the data and evaluated on a separate part.
-2. Model Training
-A Logistic Regression was selected for its effectiveness in binary classification tasks.
-The model was trained using the training set and validated on the test set to assess its predictive power.
-3. Evaluation Metrics
-The model’s performance was measured using metrics such as precision, recall, F1-score, and accuracy.
-A confusion matrix was generated to visualize the true positive, true negative, false positive, and false negative rates.
-The ROC curve was used to examine the trade-off between sensitivity and specificity across different thresholds.
-4. Correlation Analysis
-A correlation matrix was computed to identify relationships between features and highlight any redundancies.
-Highly correlated features were noted for potential feature reduction.

-## Summary
-Both the Logistic Regression and Random Forest models performed well with an accuracy of 95%.
-Yet, the Logistic Regression model demonstrated high precision and recall for both benign and malignant tumor classifications, making it a strong candidate for this classification problem.
+Both models performed well, with the Random Forest achieving 95% accuracy.
+However, the Logistic Regression model with interaction terms showed superior performance, achieving 97% accuracy.
+The high precision and recall for both classes indicate the model’s robustness in classifying tumors accurately.

+## Summary and Next Steps
+- Developed a machine learning model for classifying breast cancer biopsy samples using the Wisconsin Breast Cancer Diagnostic Dataset.
+- The enhanced logistic regression model achieved a 97% accuracy, reflecting a 2% improvement in performance.
+- Moving forward, we will explore additional feature interactions, advanced machine learning techniques, and validate the model with external datasets.
+Integrating the model into clinical workflows could further enhance its practical utility for early breast cancer detection.

-## Instructions to Final Work
+## Instructions for Final Work
-You can find two notebooks in the repository, one for the Logistic Regression Model and one for the Random Forest Model to be run in Google Colab.
+Two notebooks are available in the repository for running in Google Colab:
-"Breast_Cancer_Logistic_Regression_Model-Colab.ipynb" and "Breast_Cancer_Random_Forest_Model-Colab.ipynb"
+- **"Breast_Cancer_Logistic_Regression_Model-Colab.ipynb"**
+- **"Breast_Cancer_Random_Forest_Model-Colab.ipynb"**